How to gain weight on low carb or keto

 Do you want to gain weight?
-Given how most nutrition articles focus on fat loss, maybe you feel in a minority there.
+Since most nutrition articles focus on fat loss, you may feel as though you’re in the minority.

-The usual advice for weight gain is to eat a higher amount of carbohydrates to “bulk up” and adopt an exercise program.
-Unfortunately it often results in mainly gaining fat mass, and is not necessarily healthy.
+The usual advice for weight gain is to eat a higher amount of carbohydrates to “bulk up.”
+Unfortunately, this may lead to gaining mainly fat mass.1

 - Why do people want to gain weight?

 - How to gain weight on low carb

 - Healthy weight-gain foods

 1. Why do people want to gain weight?

 While some people may just want to add a few extra pounds to a lean frame, others may wish to build muscle and increase their overall size.